andrevidela/Research-report/Activity.md

   - idea: compose nets and compose layers, see if they give the same result, see if they commute in ther category theory interpretation
 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 02.12

+- [x] read LInear types can change the world
+  - that is true
+  - maybe I should use let! for unique binding

+# 01.12

+- [x] watch "how to write a paper" from SPJ

+# 28.11

+- worked on the paper some more

 # 27.11